-Mr Edward Jones was born in Talybont, Breconshire on the 4th December 1836, he attended Abergavenny Grammar School, he went on to become a mining pupil at Beaufort and became associated with Mr Crawshay Bailey.
+Mr Edward Jones was born on the 4th December 1836 at Talybont, Breconshire, he attended Abergavenny Grammar School, he went on to become a mining pupil at Beaufort and became associated with Mr Crawshay Bailey.
 His first official appointment was on the management of the Varteg Colliery under Mr Crawshay Bailey.
 He later became known to Mr W. B. Partridge and a partnership was formed to take over the proprietorship of the Varteg Collieries and Iron Works.

-Mr William B. Partridge was Crawshay Bailey’s great nephew and was living at Llanfoist House, he later left to live in Bacton Hereford but maintained a close partnership with Mr Edward Jones.
-This partnership worked well as Partridge Jones & Co an unlimited company and controlled the Varteg Colliery, 2 Blast Furnaces, and they also acquired the Plasycoed and Cwmsychan Slope with coal output just a few thousand tons per year.
+Mr William Bailey Partridge was Mr Crawshay Bailey’s great-nephew and was living at Llanfoist House, he later left to live in Bacton Hereford but maintained a close partnership with Mr Edward Jones.
+This partnership worked well as Partridge Jones & Co an unlimited company and controlled the Varteg Colliery, two blast furnaces, and they also acquired the Plasycoed and Cwmsychan Slope Collieries with coal output just a few thousand tons per year.

-Mr Edward Jones married Miss Williams from Brecon, they had 5 sons and 2 daughters.
-His eldest son was a Railway Engineer and was working in South Africa, his second son was a Mining Engineer and was working in the colliery with his father, the third son was in Commerce with the other 2 sons learning Medicine and the Bar at Cambridge University.
-Of the daughters, the elder was Mrs Leonard Llewellyn, wife of the Manager of the Clydach Vale Collieries and the younger was married to Mr John Paton, who was later to become a partner in the company.
+Mr Edward Jones married Miss Williams from Brecon, they had five sons and two daughters.
+His eldest son was a railway engineer and was working in South Africa, his second son was a mining engineer and was working in the colliery with his father, the third son was in commerce with the other two sons learning medicine and the bar at Cambridge University.
+Of the daughters, the elder was Mrs Leonard Llewellyn, wife of the manager of the Clydach Vale Collieries and the younger daughter was married to Mr John Paton, who was later to become a partner in the company.

-Mr Jones contested the North Monmouthshire 1886 in the Conservative interest and polled 3,285 votes second to Mr Thomas Phillips Price a Liberal with 4,688 votes.
-Mr Jones was also the Chairman of the new South Wales Miners Conciliation Board and the part he played in assisting to bridge the differences between the masters and men which threatened a rupture in the early months earned for him the gratitude of the whole community of South Wales.
+In 1886 Mr Jones contested the North Monmouthshire in the Conservative interest and polled 3,285 votes second to Mr Thomas Phillips Price, a Liberal with 4,688 votes.
+Mr Jones was also the chairman of the new South Wales Miners Conciliation Board and the part he played in assisting to bridge the differences between the masters and men which threatened a rupture in the early months earned for him the gratitude of the whole community of South Wales.

-Mr Edward Jones was a member of the Abertillery Local Board and became their Chairman in 1893 though retired on its transformation from the Board into the District Council.
+Mr Edward Jones was a member of the Abertillery Local Board and became their chairman in 1893 though retired on its transformation from the Abertillery Local Board into the Abertillery District Council.